 When you're sitting in 180-degree heat, what surrounds you matters.
-Every material is chosen with the same intention: good for the environment, good for the body, and built to outlast the trends.
-Cedar walls are sourced through sustainable forestry practices, with salvaged materials incorporated where possible through Portland's own Rebuilding Center.
-The exterior is finished with Viking Linseed Oil in black — a synthetic-free Scandinavian treatment that feeds the wood rather than coating it, inspired by the Japanese practice of shou sugi ban.
+Cedar walls sourced through sustainable forestry, with salvaged material from Portland's own Rebuilding Center where possible.
+The exterior is finished with Viking Linseed Oil in black — a synthetic-free Scandinavian treatment that feeds the wood rather than coating it.
 ROCKWOOL insulation handles thermal performance without the off-gassing that cheaper materials introduce into an enclosed, heated space.

 Most saunas built in the United States aren't built correctly — and you can feel it.
-Bench height is fundamental to löyly, the Finnish concept describing the living, breathing quality of heat and steam that defines a proper sauna experience.
+Bench height is fundamental to löyly, the Finnish term for the quality of heat and steam that defines a proper sauna.
 Benches set too low miss the thermal layer where the heat is richest.
-Kindred benches are positioned where the heat actually lives, and surfaced in alder — slower to conduct heat than cedar or knotted hardwoods, staying comfortable against skin through a long session in a way most bench materials simply don't.
-The pictured sauna seats two to five people comfortably.
+Kindred benches are positioned where the heat lives, surfaced in alder — slower to conduct heat than cedar or knotted hardwoods, comfortable against skin through a long session in a way most bench materials aren't.

 Ventilation is the other thing most builders get wrong.
-A poorly vented sauna feels heavy and lethargic — the kind of session you cut short.
-Kindred saunas breathe the traditional way: fresh air drawn in low, stale air exhausted high, a quiet passive circulation that keeps oxygen present without bleeding heat.
-The result is a session that feels clean and restorative rather than depleting — one you want to stay in.
+A poorly vented sauna feels heavy — the kind of session you cut short.
+Kindred saunas breathe the traditional way: fresh air drawn in low, stale air exhausted high, a passive circulation that keeps oxygen present without bleeding heat.

-Heat is provided by a Tylö Sense electric heater, sourced from Sweden and one of the most respected elements in the world for the quality and consistency of heat it produces.
-Paired with ROCKWOOL insulation and a proper vapor barrier, the room reaches temperature quickly and holds it without cycling — steady, even, and exactly where you want it.
+Heat is provided by a Tylö Sense electric heater from Sweden — one of the most respected elements in the world for the consistency of heat it produces.
+Paired with ROCKWOOL insulation and a proper vapor barrier, the room reaches temperature quickly and holds it.
+Steady, even, exactly where you want it.

-What's pictured here is a starting point.
-Every Kindred sauna is designed from scratch around the people who will use it and the space it will live in — dimensions, materials, configuration, and finish all shaped through a collaborative process.
-We work closely with each client to build something that feels inevitable for their home, not placed in it.
+What's pictured is a starting point.
+Every Kindred sauna is designed from scratch — dimensions, materials, configuration, and finish shaped through a collaborative process.
+We build something that feels inevitable for the space, not placed in it.

 Specifications